jpetso/versioncontrol/commitlog/README.txt

 $Id$

 Commit Log -
-Display a history of commits, optionally filtered by a set of constraint arguments.
+Display a history of commits, branches and tags, optionally filtered by a set of constraint arguments.

 SHORT DESCRIPTION
 -----------------
-This module provides a page with commit logs of commits known to the Version Control API.
-By default, it displays all commits in all repositories, but the list of commits can be filtered by passing appropriate URLs.
-If the Version Control API knows about URLs of repository viewers and issue trackers, this module provides links to those in the commit logs.
+This module provides a page with logs of version control operations (commits, branches and tags) known to the Version Control API.
+By default, it displays all operations in all repositories, but the list of operations can be filtered by passing appropriate URLs.
+If the Version Control API knows about URLs of repository viewers and issue trackers, this module provides links to those in the logs.

 Additionally, Commit Log can send out these logs to the version control administrator's e-mail address if the corresponding option is enabled.